From ZK-first to AT Protocol — our path to DDS

 What we learned: the adoption gap

-But we kept running into the same wall: users don't adopt products this way.
+We kept running into the same wall: users don't adopt products this way.

 We also encountered credential fragmentation.
 Each protocol has its own identity system, its own key format, its own account model.
 Building a meta-protocol that bridges all of them is theoretically possible — we loosely designed it in theory with Racine — but in practice, the integration surface is enormous and the R&D required to make it work would be excessive for our small team.

 The lesson wasn't that ZK is wrong.
 It's that ZK anonymous identity is the wrong default for a public deliberation platform.
 The participants who need hard anonymity, whistleblowers, activists under authoritarian regimes are a real but niche use case within the broader deliberation space.
+And even so, sometimes they tend to be extra careful with login, and they want none at all.

 Why AT Protocol